Software Alternatives, Accelerators & Startups

 • Who's Attacking My Server?

 I don't know exaxtly what you mean by a distributed community run firewall but https://crowdsec.net/ collects information (anonymously) on the attacks users see and shares it with all other users after vetting them.
 So in this way the community helps itself (or each other, if you will).
-Currently around 800k signals are collected daily and around 19k ips are shared back to users as blocklists. - Source: Hacker News / about 2 years ago
+Currently around 800k signals are collected daily and around 19k ips are shared back to users as blocklists. - Source: Hacker News / over 3 years ago

 • Who's Attacking My Server?